-A peek behind the scenes with Apoptygma Berzerk and collaborators about the making of ‘SDGXXV’
+A peek behind the scenes with Apoptygma Berzerk and collaborators about the making of 'SDGXXV' - Side-Line Music Magazine

 Someone else we must mention is Erik Wøllo, who was a very important part of making SDG in 1992-93.
 He released several electronic albums in the 80s and 90s before we met him.

-PA: The ones on Ciada Records triggered our interest as they were on a sub-label of what was to become Tatra Records, so when we found out he had a synth studio in Fredrikstad we were quick to get in contact with him via mutual connections.
+PA: The ones on Cicada Records triggered our interest as they were on a sub-label of what was to become Tatra Records, so when we found out he had a synth studio in Fredrikstad we were quick to get in contact with him via mutual connections.

 Stp: We ended up in the studio, having him helping us with technical issues and teaching us a lot, also lending us synths, drum machines and other equipment.
 Having access to three times more synths than we started out with helped shape SDG towards the final result, so having Erik back doing a SDGXXV track was great – and he wasn’t hard to ask either!